An angry spirit with a grudge has caused some trouble and headaches.

 Sometimes when people receive a raw deal or injustice in life, they can’t let go of their anger or disappointment, and choose to harass or complain to the living, or try to clear their name, postmortem.

-Dr. Ballard felt he was wronged and was furious!!
-Dr. Ballard had originally made a deal with the Coast Guard, that was “mutually beneficial” to both Dr. Ballard and the Coast Guard.
-Unfortunately, the government wasn’t able to bring the deal to a close, and the Coast Guard officer who had made the deal with Dr. Ballard, was transferred.
+Dr. Ballard felt he was wronged and was furious overselling the price of his property.
+He had originally made a deal with the Coast Guard, that was “mutually beneficial”.
+Unfortunately, the government wasn’t able to bring it to a close, and the Coast Guard officer who had made it with Dr. Ballard was transferred.
 Dr. Ballard wasn’t happy with the final, low-ball price offered by the government.
-When he didn’t agree to the officially presented price, the government offered him another “deal that he couldn’t refuse”.
+When he didn’t agree to it, the government offered him another “deal that he couldn’t refuse”.
 Accept the offer or receive nothing for the land.
-His alternative choice to sell the land on the free market to other interested parties was gone forever.

-Dr. Ballard vowed to never leave the property – Uh oh!
-Some believe it may be the entity of Dr. Ballard who has caused some trouble and headaches to the living here, and still lurks and stomps around the property as well, forever fuming.
+Dr. Ballard vowed never to leave the property – Uh oh!
+Since then, some believe it may be the entity of Dr. Ballard who has caused trouble and headaches to the living here, and that he still lurks and stomps around the property, forever fuming.

-Sometimes when these dedicated folks died while working at a lighthouse, or other facility that has an important function for society, they don’t want to retire from their responsibilities, and choose to stay, to continue on, or perhaps to supervise the living.
+Sometimes when these dedicated folks die while working at a lighthouse, or at any other facility with an important function for society, their spirits don’t want to retire from their responsibilities, and they choose to stay, to continue on, or perhaps even to supervise the living.

-St. Augustine Lighthouse Keeper, William Harn, died of tuberculosis on April 1, 1889 while still Head Keeper.
-Kate Harn, William’s wife, became the Second Assistant Keeper after her husband’s death.
-Perhaps it is this couple who still work in the lighthouse.
+St. Augustine Lighthouse Keeper William Harn died of tuberculosis on April 1, 1889 while still Head Keeper.
+Kate Harn, his wife, became the Second Assistant Keeper after her husband’s death.
+Perhaps it is the entities of this couple who still work in the lighthouse.

 Head Keeper Rantia’s wife died here on Sept.
 21, 1894.

-Other more recent St. Augustine Lighthouse Keepers may also be the male & female entities who are haunting/supervising the living.
-Every keeper who served here was truly dedicated to their service in this lighthouse.
+Other more recent St. Augustine Lighthouse Keepers may also be the male and female entities who are haunting/supervising the living.
+Every keeper who served here was truly dedicated to their service.
 Any one of them may not have wanted to retire just yet!

-In other stories found on HauntedhHouses.com, entities have attached themselves to items/things that meant a lot to them while they were alive.
+In other stories found on HauntedhHouses.com, entities have attached themselves to items that meant a lot to them when they were alive.

-As there are military and maritime displays, and other relics found in the museum displays in the basement of the former Lighthouse Keeper’s Residence; now part of The St. Augustine Lighthouse Museum, perhaps a soldier, mariner, or past light keeper’s from another, older version of the lighthouse is attached to something in the basement.
+As there are older military and maritime displays, and other relics in the museum displays, perhaps the spirit of a soldier, mariner, or past light keeper from another, older version of the lighthouse is attached to something here.

-People who commit suicide sometimes don’t find peace that they were looking for, and are stuck in this world, still very unhappy, unable to let go of their feelings.
-Being dead didn’t help at all.
+People who commit suicide sometimes don’t find the peace they were looking for, and are stuck in this world, still very unhappy, unable to let go of their feelings.
+Earth;y death hasn’t helped them at all.

-It is an urban legend that in the 1930s, a mariner had hung himself in the basement of the lighthouse keeper’s house, though there is no proof that this incident happened.
+An urban legend from the 1930s claims that a mariner hung himself in the basement of the lighthouse keeper’s house, though there is no proof that this incident happened.

 Reports of paranormal activity have been around for many years.